 But not all pandemic-related news is bad.
 The Workplace Happiness Test by Work has found that people’s happiness at work has increased to a global average of 72 per cent, up from its pre-pandemic level of 64 per cent.
 And many of us are getting out there and giving new challenges a go.
 Data from the Australian Securities and Investments Commission (ASIC) shows the number of new business name registrations soared in June last year, up 43 per cent from June 2019.
 It’s the same in the US, where The Wall Street Journal

 reported in September that new businesses were being formed at the fastest rate in more than a decade.

 There’s definitely hope amidst the chaos, so if you’re keen to set yourself up for success this year, try these 13 strategies.

 1. Hold on to your values

-What mattered most to you before COVID-19?
+What mattered most to you before the pandemic?
 Those things are your guiding light through any crisis.
-Keep hold of your desire for integrity, well-being, achievement, contribution, curiosity, fun – whatever motivated and inspired you.
+Keep hold of your desire for integrity, wellbeing, achievement, contribution, curiosity, fun – whatever motivated and inspired you.
 And if you want or need to do some work on you, ensure optimism and resilience are high up on your list.

 2. Make a commitment

 Some people thrive with structure and sameness in their lives.
 Others wing it every day!
 If you’re closer to the latter, you may need to work harder to embed commitment to what matters most.
 To do this, identify five ‘must-dos’: non-negotiable commitments that you will do every day regardless of what else is happening.